Below you will find a breakdown of the fees we charge to our customer groups.

 Scaling fee dependent on the recovery:

-Recovery fees of 15% will be charged to the Borrower, in the event of the Borrower entering into a formal insolvency process.
-Where there are insufficient realisations from the borrower or guarantors, to repay the outstanding loan amount together with accrued interest and charges in full, a scale charge will be applied based on the recovery made, as set out in the Platform use and Terms and Conditions of Trade:
+Recovery fees of up to 15% will be charged to the Borrower, in the event of the Borrower entering into a formal insolvency process.
+Where there are insufficient realisations from the borrower or guarantors, to repay the outstanding loan amount together with accrued interest and charges in full, a scale charge will be applied to lenders based on the recovery made, as set out in the Platform use and Lending Terms and Conditions:

 - Recovery of up to 50% of the outstanding amount – 5%